lunaceee/signupgenius-marketing/README.md

 ### Sanity

-This is an easy one, you can simply run `sanity deploy` from the `/studio` folder in your project.
+You can simply run `sanity deploy` from the `/studio` folder in your project.
 Select a subdomain you want; your Studio is now accessible from the web.
 This is where I'll invite the client to manage the project so they can both add billing info and begin editing content.

+Link to the deployed studio: https://signupgeniusmkt.sanity.studio/